 Getting to Greece and Croatia

 There are 2,000 Greek islands split into five groups, the Ionian, Dodecanese, Cyclades, Saronic and Sporades with 10,000 miles of coastline.
-Greece is easy to fly to but the flights can be expensive and availability is limited in you go last minute, especially when the schools are out.
+Greece is easy to fly to but the flights can be expensive and availability is if you go last minute, especially when European schools are out.
 You’ll get the best prices and convenient flight times if you book in advance, so planning is key.
 From the UK and US you can fly direct to Athens and charter from Lavrion to sail the Cyclades and Saronic.
 The other island groups have direct flights from the UK.
 US passengers can fly to Athens and get short connecting flights or ferries to the other islands.

 Flights to Croatia from the UK are cheaper than Greece and you can fly into Pula, Zadar, Split and Dubrovnik with low cost carriers.
 From the US, you can book flights to Croatia that route through the UK, France, Germany and the Netherlands.